9-5/Zennit/README.md

 7. Enjoy a clean and user-friendly interface for browsing Reddit posts and comments.

 __Subreddits can be removed in the sidebar by right-clicking on the subreddit name or long-pressing on the subreddit name.__

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Zennit, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear, concise messages.
-4. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).